chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 ![wireframe](../img_repo/MT.IMG.13.png){:width="600" height="400" loading="lazy"}

 ## LOW-FIDELITY PROTOTYPES
 Using the completed set of Digital Wireframes, I created a ‘Low-Fidelity’ Prototype.
-The main User Flow I established involved selecting a date to add a new reminder and then receiving a confirmation prompt once the reminder was successfully set, so the Prototype could be used in an Usability Study.
+The main User Flow I established involved selecting a date to add a new reminder and then receiving a confirmation prompt once the reminder was successfully set, so the Prototype could be used in the Usability Study.

 ![wireframe](../img_repo/WM.IMG.14..png){:width="800" height="400" loading="lazy"}